psapir/agentforce-whatsapp-example/README.md

 Copy and paste this verification code in the modal from the setup screen and you should be all set to start receiving events!

 ### *Step 4: Modify the Callback CloudPage to Process Events from WhatsApp*
-Go to your cloud page and modify it with the code from sfmce/whatsapp-ens-event.js which contains logic to receive an inbound message from WhatsApp and store it in a custom object in CRM using AMPScript (remember this will only work if you have setup the <a href="https://help.salesforce.com/s/articleView?language=en_US&id=sf.mc_co_marketing_cloud_connect.htm" target="_blank">integration between SFMCE and SFDC</a>).
+Go to your cloud page and modify it with the code from sfmce/whatsapp-ens-event.js which contains logic to receive an inbound message from WhatsApp and store it in a custom object in CRM using AMPScript (remember this will only work if you have setup the [integration between SFMCE and SFDC](https://help.salesforce.com/s/articleView?language=en_US&id=sf.mc_co_marketing_cloud_connect.htm){:target="_blank"}.

 ### *Step 5: Create a Subscription*
 Go to: Setup → Feature Settings → Subscriptions → click on Subscribe New.